DevKiDCosmo/DevKiDCosmo/README.md

 ## A short story about me:
 I start developing in my 8th year.
 I started with Java, then C, then C++...
 (A very long list).
-I can speak 9 languages (German, Vietnamese, English, Japanese, Chinese, Korean, Latin, French and Spanish).
+I can speak 7 languages (German, Vietnamese, English, Japanese, Chinese, Korean and Latin).
 I can program in over 50 programming languages.
 My life is boring and I like programming and eating.
 I also like code and was in quarantine for 2 years.
-BLA BLA BLA.
 It is now 2023.
-Many people say that I am intelligent.
-I have an actual IQ of 134.
-On the other hand, my memory is good at remembering names in class.
-I am very young, but I think I'm very old.
-The text is tooooooooooo long.
-My soul looks like this: 🖤.
-AND DONE.
-Don't read any further.
-AND I'm a BOY.
-That is all you know.

-> We are all young. <sup>*(I'm 12 at 2023)*</sup>
+I'm a male.
+That is all you need ti know.